mozilla/jsThreads/README.md

 A call to ```yield()``` may, or may not suspend, depending on the amount of time that has passed since the last ```suspend()```

+The ```Thread.yield()``` call is a little slow:  The call defers to the trampoline, which calls Thread.yield(), which returns a generator, which is then called by the trampoline, which returns the Thread.YIELD constant, which reminds the trampoline to check if it's time to yield to another task.
+It is more direct to simply provide the constant:

+    yield (Thread.YIELD);              //LET OTHER THREADS RUN

+Admittedly, this breaks the standard ```yield (functionCall())``` form.

 **Stop Thread Early**